What to Do When You’re Stuck in a Dysfunctional Company: Strategies for Survival and Well-being

 • Visualize Your Success: Keep your end goals in mind and visualize yourself succeeding in a healthier work environment.
 This can help you stay motivated and resilient.

 • Practice Gratitude: Try to find things to be grateful for each day.
-Practicing gratitude can shift your focus from the negative aspects of your job to the positive aspects of your life.
+Practising gratitude can shift your focus from the negative aspects of your job to the positive aspects of your life.

 8. Embrace the Inevitable Change as a Blessing